 - Paper Towel

-Step 1 – Position your two empty glasses about 2 inches apart.
-Pour water into one of the glasses until it is halfway full.
+Step 1 – Get your supplies ready.
+Then position the two empty glasses so they are about 3 inches apart.
+Pour water into one of the glasses until it is about halfway full.

-Step 2 – Add a few drops of food coloring into the water.
+Step 2 – Next add a few drops of food coloring to the water.
+You can choose any color.
+Stir the water until the food coloring is fully combined.

 Capillary action is the combined force of attraction among water molecules and with the molecules of surrounding materials.